Epitech/dump/CONTRIBUTING.md

 ____
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to the project issues page.
-Each issue should be tagged with at least :

-- a "related project" tag,
-- an "issue type and priority" tag, either "tech-debt" for technical debt issues, or one of improvement, defect or critical for bugs.
+Each issue should be tagged with at least an "issue type and priority" tag, either "tech-debt" for technical debt issues, or one of improvement, defect or critical for bugs.

 Even better you can submit a Merge Request with a fix.